James Wyatt: Later classical work

 In later years, he carried out alterations at Frogmore for Queen Charlotte, and was made Surveyor-General of the Works.
-In about 1800, he was commissioned to carry out alterations to Windsor Castle which would probably have been much more considerable had it not been for the King's illness, and in 1802 he designed for the King the "strange castellated palace" at Kew which was remarkable for the extensive employment of cast iron in its construction.
+In about 1800, he was commissioned to carry out alterations to Windsor Castle which would probably have been much more considerable had it not been for George III's illness, and in 1802 he designed for the King the "strange castellated palace" at Kew which was remarkable for the extensive employment of cast iron in its construction.

 Between 1805 and 1808 Wyatt remodelled West Dean House in West Dean, West Sussex.
 Wyatt's work was remarkable because it is built entirely of flint, even to the door and window openings, which would normally be lined with stone.

 In 1776, Wyatt succeeded Henry Keene as Surveyor to Westminster Abbey (in which year he was appointed Elizabeth, Countess of Home's architect on Home House, though he was sacked and replaced by Robert Adam a year later).
 In 1782 he became, in addition, Architect of the Ordnance.
 The death of Sir William Chambers brought him the post of Surveyor General and Comptroller of the Works in 1796.

 Wyatt was now the principal architect of the day, the recipient of more commissions than he could well fulfil.
 His widespread practice and the duties of his official posts left him little time to give proper attention to the individual needs of his clients.
 As early as 1790, when he was invited to submit designs for rebuilding St Chad's Church at Shrewsbury, he broke his engagements with such frequency that the committee "became at length offended, and addressed themselves to Mr. George Stewart".
 In 1804, Jeffry Wyatt told Farington that his uncle had lost "many great commissions" by such neglect.
 When approached by a new client, he would at first take the keenest interest in the commission, but when the work was about to begin he would lose interest in it and "employ himself upon trifling professional matters which others could do".
 His conduct of official business was no better than his treatment of his private clients, and there can be no doubt that it was Wyatt's irresponsible habits which led to the reorganization of the Board of Works after his death, as a result of which the Surveyor's office was placed in the hands of a political chief assisted by three "attached architects".